-- Ask your doctor. - Call your local or state health department. - Contact the Centers for Disease Control and Prevention (CDC): - Call 1-800-232-4636 (1-800-CDC-INFO) or - Visit CDC's website at www.cdc.gov/vaccines
+- Ask your healthcare provider.
+He or she can give you the vaccine package insert or suggest other sources of information. - Call your local or state health department. - Contact the Centers for Disease Control and Prevention (CDC): - Call 1-800-232-4636 (1-800-CDC-INFO) or - Visit CDC's website at www.cdc.gov/vaccines

-Vaccine Information Statement (Interim)
+Vaccine Information Statement